 ﴾50﴿ Wa law taraaa iz yatawaf fal lazeena kafarul malaaa'ikatu yadriboona wujoohahum wa adbaarahum wa zooqoo 'azaabal hareeq

-﴾49﴿ When the hypocrites and those in whose hearts there was doubt said, "These have been deceived by their religion And whoever submits himself to Allah, then indeed, Allah is Exalted and Wise
+﴾49﴿ When the hypocrites and those in whose hearts is a disease said, “Their religion has deluded them.”
+But whoever puts his trust in Allah, then surely Allah is Mighty, Wise.

 – Shayṭān can sometimes take human form and incite people to sin.